 The specialty section on Population, Reproductive, and Sexual Health is an academic hub for the dissemination and discussion of data and evidence-based perspectives in these domains.
 We prioritize the presentation and peer review of good science, and do not seek to promote any specific ideology.
 We welcome fair-minded and open dialogue about the quality and interpretation of evidence from all disciplines and cultural and ethical perspectives.
 Disciplines particularly suited for contributions to this section include but are not limited to demography, epidemiology, sociology, psychology, family planning, family medicine, women’s health, gynecology, men’s health, and reproductive medicine.
 We focus on scientific work in humans and human populations, but we may also consider relevant contributions from other domains that have direct relevance to human populations.
 We encourage transdisciplinary work, and papers that address the intersection of different cultural and intellectual perspectives.

 Indexed in: PubMed, PubMed Central, Scopus, DOAJ, CrossRef, Emerging Sources Citation Index, CLOCKSS

-Population, Reproductive and Sexual Health welcomes submissions of the following article types: Book Review, Case Report, Classification, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Population, Reproductive and Sexual Health welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Classification, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.